I don’t write as a prophet of doom but the teller of the bitter truth that WASSCE 2020 may produce the highest rate of failure.

 My advice to operators of Private and Remedial schools is to start expanding their facilities for remedial students before they are overwhelmed by the high numbers.

-All those who should have gone to receive their SHS education in private schools if the Free SHS was competitive will now have to seek the services of such schools if they are to make it to the tertiary institutions.
+All those who should have gone to receive their SHS education in private schools if the Free SHS was competitive will now have to seek the services of remedial schools if they are to make it to the tertiary institutions or pass the WASSCE.

 WASSCE 2020 failure by students will serve as a boom for Vocational Training and Apprenticeship in Ghana.